Magikcraft/magikcraft-content/connect-minecraft.en.md

-# Connect Your Minecraft Account.
+# Connect Your Minecraft Account

 1. You need a [Minecraft.net](www.minecraft.net) account to use Magikcraft.